 Tranquilizer shots no longer affect targets immediately when hit in the heart or genitals: only head shots instantly knocks out guards.
 The amount of shots below the neck will determine the delay of him going unconscious: one shot will take 30 seconds to take effect, two shots will take 10 seconds, 3 shots will take a guard down after 2 seconds, and 4 shots below the neck equal a head shot and take a guard out instantly.

-Almost all of the story in Ground Zeroes is explained via Cassette Tapes which the player can collect in Side-Ops and the Main Mission.
-These can be accessed either in game as you play or in the main menu and they in turn also provide a lot of smaller details on events leading up to the actual mission and the characters that play a role in the game.
+Almost all of the story in Ground Zeroes is explained via cassette tapes, which the player can collect in Side-Ops and the Main Mission.
+These can be accessed either in game via the Sony Walkman or in the main menu.
+These audio recordings provide many smaller details concerning the events leading up to the Ground Zeroes mission and the characters that play a role in the main story.
+Several of these cassettes also serve as a recap of the events in Metal Gear Solid 3: Snake Eater and Metal Gear Solid: Peace Walker.

 At the Metal Gear 25th Anniversary event, Kojima Productions showed a twenty-minute demonstration of the FOX engine and the game to attendees.
 Photography or video was not allowed, although excited reactions from attendees surfaced via Twitter.